FAQs for the 2024 Statewide Primaries and Runoffs

 When I left the polls, I was asked to participate in an “exit poll.”
 Is this legal?

 Exit polls are legal and participation is voluntary.
-They are NOT conducted by the State Election Commission or county election offices.
-Exit polls may not be conducted inside the polling place, and voters should not be approached as they enter the polling place.
-If you feel threatened or intimidated by a pollster, report it immediately to the poll clerk.
+They are NOT conducted by the State Election Commission or the county boards of voter registration and elections.
+Generally, polls may not be conducted inside the polling place, and we ask that voters not be approached before they have voted.
+If a voter feels threatened or intimidated by a pollster, it should be reported immediately to the precinct’s poll clerk.